paulsengroup/hictk/docs/quickstart_api.rst

 #.
 Classes :cpp:class:`cooler::File`, :cpp:class:`cooler::MultiResFile` and :cpp:class:`cooler::SingleCellFile`, which can be used to read and write .cool, .mcool and .scool files respectively.
 #.
 Class :cpp:class:`hic::File` which can be used to read .hic files
 #.
 Class :cpp:class:`File` which wraps :cpp:class:`cooler::File` and :cpp:class:`hic::File` and provides a uniform interface to read .cool and .hic files
 #.
-Various other classes used e.g. to model tables of bins, reference genomes and much more
+Various other classes used e.g., to model tables of bins, reference genomes and much more
 #.
 Classes and free-standing functions to perform common operations on files or pixel iterators, such as coarsening and balancing.

 The quick tour showcases basic functionality of the generic :cpp:class:`File` class.
 For more detailed examples refer to hictk `examples <https://github.com/paulsengroup/hictk/tree/main/examples>`_ and :doc:`cpp_api/index`.